GRINGOLOCO7/2048Game/README.md

     - **Read User Input**: Wait for and process the user's arrow key input.

     - **Move & Merge**: Execute the move and merge logic based on the user's input.

+    - **Check Invalid Move**: Verify if the move is invalid (undo).
+If invalid, restore the grid to the previous state.

     - **Spawn New Number**: Generate a new random number on the grid.